skrey/yellow-extensions/features/core/README.md

 ## How to use the core

 The extension provides the core functionality for your website.
 It takes care of requests from the web browser and access to the file system.
-You can use the [web browser](https://github.com/datenstrom/yellow-extensions/tree/master/features/edit) or the [command line](https://github.com/datenstrom/yellow-extensions/tree/master/features/command) to show software version and updates.
-To show more information about your website add a `[yellow]` shortcut to a page.
+You can use the [web browser](https://github.com/datenstrom/yellow-extensions/tree/master/features/edit) or the [command line](https://github.com/datenstrom/yellow-extensions/tree/master/features/command) to show website version and updates.
+To show information about your website add a `[yellow]` shortcut to a page.
 See example below.

 ## How to configure the core